MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 # Configure event collection

 To enhance detection capabilities, [!INCLUDE [Product long](includes/product-long.md)] needs the Windows events listed in [Configure event collection](configure-windows-event-collection.md#configure-event-collection).
-These events can either be read automatically by the [!INCLUDE [Product short](includes/product-short.md)] sensor or in case the [!INCLUDE [Product short](includes/product-short.md)] sensor is not deployed, it can be forwarded to the [!INCLUDE [Product short](includes/product-short.md)] standalone sensor in one of two ways, by configuring the [!INCLUDE [Product short](includes/product-short.md)] standalone sensor to listen for SIEM events or by [Configuring Windows Event Forwarding](configure-event-forwarding.md).
+These events can either be read automatically by the Defender for Identity sensor or if the Defender for Identity sensor isn't deployed, it can be forwarded to the Defender for Identity standalone sensor in one of two ways, by configuring the [Defender for Identity standalone sensor to listen for SIEM events or by [Configuring Windows Event Forwarding](configure-event-forwarding.md).

 > [!NOTE]
 >
 > - [!INCLUDE [Product short](includes/product-short.md)] standalone sensors do not support the collection of Event Tracing for Windows (ETW) log entries that provide the data for multiple detections.
 For full coverage of your environment, we recommend deploying the [!INCLUDE [Product short](includes/product-short.md)] sensor.

 In addition to collecting and analyzing network traffic to and from the domain controllers, [!INCLUDE [Product short](includes/product-short.md)] can use Windows events to further enhance detections.
 These events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
-Events collected provide [!INCLUDE [Product short](includes/product-short.md)] with additional information that is not available via the domain controller network traffic.
+Events collected provide [!INCLUDE [Product short](includes/product-short.md)] with additional information that isn't available via the domain controller network traffic.

 ## SIEM/Syslog